UN Employee Tax Benefits and Requirements

 State Tax Considerations

-- New York generally follows federal exemption
+- New York generally follows the federal exemption for UN salaries

 Common Filing Mistakes

-- Failing to report other taxable income
+- Failing to report other taxable income (investment income, rental income, spouse's earnings)

 - Missing FBAR and FATCA requirements

-- Incorrectly reporting UN income
+- Incorrectly reporting UN income without the "EXEMPT-UN" notation

 - Not considering state tax obligations